 IndiGo Airlines ranks highly as the second best airline in Central Asia, and the best in India.
-Privately owned, Delhi-based IndiGo commenced operations in 2006.
-Since then, it's grown to dominate the Indian market with a huge share of about 40%.
+Privately-owned, Delhi-based IndiGo commenced operations in 2006.
+Since then, it's grown to dominate the Indian market with a huge share of just over 42%.
 The airline has been consistently acknowledged as India's best low-cost carrier.
 Despite its cheap fares, it's remained punctual, and maintains a high level of customer service and baggage handling.
-It also offers excellent connectivity, with flights to 39 domestic destinations and seven international destinations.
+It also offers excellent connectivity, with flights to 47 domestic destinations (up from 39 last year) and nine international destinations.

 With the demise of Kingfisher Airlines in 2012, Jet Airways has taken over the position of being the best full-service airline in India.
-It ranks as the fourth best airline in Central Asia, up from fifth place in 2016, and ahead of Vistara (seventh) and Air India (eighth).
-This privately owned airline commenced operating in mid 1993 and has won many awards for quality service.
-In particular, the airline is known for its outstanding in-flight service, food, punctuality, and baggage handling.
-It's the second largest airline in India, with about 15% share of the market.
+It ranks as the fourth best airline in Central Asia, in the same place as last year.
+Vistara has, however, jumped up to fifth place (from seventh place in 2017) and is providing some serious competition.
+Air India remains eighth on the list.
+Jet Airways is a privately-owned airline that commenced operating in mid 1993 and has won many awards for quality service.
+It's the second largest domestic airline in India, with about 15% share of the market.
 Jet Airways flies to 45 destinations in India and 20 internationally.
 It has its primary base in Mumbai, with secondary bases in bases in Delhi, Chennai, Bangalore, and Kolkata.

 While Mumbai and Delhi compete for best airport in India, it's Bangalore and Hyderabad that are always neck and neck for best regional airport.
-This year it's Bangalore, while last year it was Hyderabad.
-Bangalore is the third busiest airport in India, with over 20 million passengers a year.
+This year it's Bangalore again.
+Bangalore is the third busiest airport in India, with over 22 million passengers a year.
+Apparently, it's the second fastest growing airport in the world!
 This brand new airport was constructed by a private company and started operating in May 2008.
 Since it opened, the airport has been expanded in two phases.
 The second phase commenced in 2015, and involves the construction of a second runway and second terminal.
 Both the domestic and international terminals are in the same building and share the same check-in hall.
-Bangalore airport is ranked the third best airport in Central Asia (after Mumbai and Delhi), ahead of Hyderabad in fourth place.Continue to 5 of 5 below.